haskus/haskus-manual/source/eadt/intro.rst

 We could introduce ad-hoc datatypes (e.g., ``newtype L a = L (V '[Cons a (L a),Nil])``) but this would defeats our purpose because the datatype wouldn't be generic anymore.

-EADTs are similar to Variants (and in fact are based on ``Variant``) and support recursive ADTs.
-For instance, we just have to write the following code to declare a ``List`` EADT:
+Instead with EADTs we just have to write the following code to declare a ``List`` EADT:

 .. code::